-Credits Earned.
+- Credits Earned.
 Students with 24 or more credit hours may apply for placement in apartment-style housing (i.e., Village or Forest Villas; see Housing Styles).
-Students with less than 24 earned credit hours receive automatic placement in the residence hall facilities.

-Returning Residents.
-Eligible returning students-who paid their housing deposit in time-receive first priority in room assignment.
+Students with less than 24 earned credit hours receive automatic placement in the residence hall facilities. - Returning Residents.
+Eligible returning students who paid their housing deposit and reservation fees, receive first priority for room assignments. - Roommate/Suitemate Requests.

-Roommate/Suitemate Requests.
 Students may request specific roommates or suitemates, however, all requests are subject to the above guidelines (i.e., credits earned, returning vs. new residents, etc.) and availability.

-Roommate "Preference" Matching.
-New or transfer students applying for housing may provide the Housing Office with information regarding preferred roommate characteristics (e.g., music preference, smoking yes/no, religion, early bird vs. night owl, etc.).
-Housing staff use the preferences provided to match students with similar preference.
+- Roommate "Preference" Matching.
+New or transfer students applying for housing may provide the housing office with information regarding preferred roommate characteristics (e.g., music preference, smoking yes/no, religion, early bird vs. night owl, etc.).
+Housing staff use the preferences provided to match students with similar preference. - Medical/Special Need.

-Medical/Special Need.
 Students with documented medical or special needs may request reasonable accommodations in their housing assignments.
-Contact the Housing Office for more details.
+Contact the Counseling, Testing, and Special Services Center for more details.